chrillek/CSS-for-Markdown/Using CSS.md

   max-width: 55ch;
 }
 ```
-The choice of the `font-family` is very much a metter of taste (more so then everything else, probably).
+The choice of the `font-family` is very much a matter of taste (more so then everything else, probably).
 Here, I went for a serif font: "Century Schoolbook" is used if it's available.
 Otherwise,  "Times", and if that's also missing, the default serif font.
 Also, I specified a `font-size` of `1em`, which is exactly the same as the font size specified for the user agent (aka "browser") used to render the HTML.
 This is not strictly necessary, but it makes sure that the default text size in your HTML is the same the user specified in their browser settings.

 To make the text easier to read, the maximum width of the `body` element (and all its children!) is set to `55ch`, that is 55 average characters (loosely speaking). `padding` is the inner margin of an element that will remain blank, whereas `margin` is the space between the current element and its parent.
 Here, I specify a left margin of  `2em` so that the text does start flush left.

 ### Fine-tune HTML elements